PyBioProx/PyBioProx/paper/main.md

 distance to the nearest _on_ pixel in channel Y is calculated.
 Minimum and maximum distances from objects in channel X to the nearest object in channel Y are also generated.

-### Methods References

-<a name="1">1.</a> Bolte, S. & Cordelières, F. P. A guided tour into subcellular
-colocalization analysis in light microscopy.
-J. Microsc.
-224, 213–232 (2006).

-<a name="2">1.</a> van der Walt, S. et al. scikit-image: image processing in
-Python.
-PeerJ 2, e453 (2014).

-<a name="3">2.</a> Otsu, N. A Threshold Selection Method from Gray-Level
-Histograms.
-IEEE Trans.
-Syst.
-Man.
-Cybern.
-9, 62–66 (1979).

 # Results Section